STOCKS NEWS EUROPE-UK small caps up 0.3 percent early on

-The FTSE Small Cap index adds 0.3 percent in early trade, lagging bigger gains by the FTSE 250 index, up 0.7 percent, while the FTSE 100 index sheds 0.1 percent.
+The FTSE Small Cap index is up 0.3 percent in early trade on the first session of 2012, lagging bigger gains by the FTSE 100 and FTSE 250 indexes, ahead 1.3 percent and 0.7 percent respectively, playing catch-up with strong gains in Europe on Monday when London was closed for a holiday.

-Umeco surges 46 percent as U.S. specialty chemicals maker Cytec Industries Inc launches a 550 pence a share recommended cash offer for the aerospace parts supplier, valuing the British group at around 247 million pounds.
+ViaLogy jumps 25 percent after the geophysical imaging and hydocarbon sizing provider says it has made substantial progress in consolidating relationships with major oil and gas exploration companies in the first-quarter, and it expects contract awards in Asia from two global companies.

-Mothercare gains 9 percent as the mother and baby products retailer says it will close more UK stores as it seeks to restore profitability in its home market, after sales there slumped in the fourth quarter, reshaping its UK business to a profitable core of 200 stores.
+Roxi Petroleum adds 10 percent after its operating company, Galaz and Co., receives approval for gas flaring for the period 2012 to 2014, the final regulatory consent needed before pilot production can commence on its NW Konys field in Kazakhstan.

 Reuters messaging rm://jon.hopkins.thomsonreuters.com@reuters.net